InconsolableCellist/EarPerkOSC/README.md

-# EarPerkOSC
+# 🎧 EarPerkOSC

 EarPerkOSC is a Rust application that listens to stereo audio from an input source and sends OSC messages to make your VRChat avatar's ears perk.
 If a loud sound occurs on the left, the message to perk the left ear will be sent, same for the right, and same for both.
-After a delay (configurable), the message to unperk them will be sent.
+After a delay (configurable), the message to unperk them may be sent.
 Boolean VRCExpressionParameters are used to control the ear perking, and to only require two bits of space in your parameters.
 (Floats may be a future improvement, for intensity of the perk and possibly directionality.)

 Audio is captured from a system device, such as [Voice Meeter's](https://vb-audio.com/Voicemeeter/) virtual audio cable.
 This way the system's entire audio is considered when deciding which ear to perk.
 Capturing only the audio from a specific application is a possible future improvement.

-## OSC Configuration
+## 🛰️ OSC Configuration

 An OSC connection is made to 127.0.0.1:9000 by default, but if you're using other OSC applications with VRChat you **will** need to run a program like [VOR](https://github.com/SutekhVRC/VOR) to route the messages to VRChat.